Combination and interpretation of differential Higgs boson production cross sections in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Combination of differential spectra and total cross section measurement

 The weights do not include the contributions of efficiency and acceptance, which are assumed not to vary within the bin.
 Tests have been performed to assess the validity of this assumption.
 In particular, the deviation from a constant acceptance has been tested in the 0--45\GeV bin of the \pth spectrum in the \htt\ analysis, which includes nine generator-level bins.
 For all the bins, the deviation from a constant acceptance is less than 2\%.

 The unfolded differential cross sections for the observables \pth, \ptjz, \njets, \yh, \deta, \mjj, and \taujc are shown in Figs.~\ref{fig:spectra_1} and \ref{fig:spectra_2}.
 Numerical results are given in Tables~\ref{tab:observed_smH_PTH_xsvalues}--\ref{tab:observed_TauCJ_xsvalues}, available in Appendix~\ref{app:tables_spectra}.
 The correlation matrices for the unfolded differential cross sections are shown in Figs.~\ref{fig:corr_matrices_1} and \ref{fig:corr_matrices_2}, Appendix~\ref{app:correlation_matrices}.
 Each figure compares the measurement with three theoretical predictions.
-The predicted cross section for the ggH production mode is taken from the \MGvATNLO (version 2.6.5) simulation, generated at NLO accuracy, with and without NNLOPS reweighting \cite{Hamilton:2013fea}, and the \POWHEG (version 2) event generator~\cite{POWHEG1,POWHEG2,POWHEG3,POWHEG:ggH}.
+The predicted cross section for the ggH production mode is taken from the \MGvATNLO (version 2.6.5) simulation, generated at NLO accuracy, and the \POWHEG (version 2) event generator~\cite{POWHEG1,POWHEG2,POWHEG3,POWHEG:ggH}.
+The events produced with \MGvATNLO are weighted as a function of the Higgs boson \pt\ and the number of jets in the event, to match the prediction from the next-to-NLO including parton showering event generator (NNLOPS) program~\cite{Hamilton:2013fea,Hamilton:2012np,Kardos:2014dua}.
 The sum of the production cross sections of the other (non-ggH) production modes is taken from the \MGvATNLO (version 2.6.5) simulation; this non-ggH prediction is common to the different SM calculations that are shown.
 The uncertainty in the theoretical predictions takes into account variations in the predicted differential cross section spectra from varying the set of PDF replicas, the renormalization and factorization scales, and $\alpha_{\mathrm{S}}$.
+The uncertainty on the total cross section value, taken from Ref.~\cite{CERN_Report_4}, is included by summing it in quadrature with the shape uncertainties.
 Overall, no significant deviations from the SM predictions are observed.
 For all the measurements, nuisance parameters are introduced to account for the scale variations in the acceptance for the extrapolation to the full phase space, as described in Section~\ref{sec:systematics}.
 Statistical uncertainties form the dominant source of uncertainty at low \pt in the \pth measurement, while at high \pt the statistical and systematic uncertainties are comparable.
-In the case of the \njets measurement, systematic uncertainties dominate, while for the other spectra the statistical uncertainties are most important.
+In the case of the \njets measurement, systematic uncertainties dominate, while for the other spectra the statistical uncertainties are the most important.
+It should be noted that the differential cross section measurements are not defined to be positive in every bin, and negative values can occur as a result of small event samples and possible anticorrelations between bins.